 At Beginnings Quilt Shop, we strive to create relaxing shopping, learning, and meeting opportunities for each of our customers by offering a wide variety of top-quality sewing supplies, classes, and special events for the quilting community.

 We carry a large assortment of fabrics, precuts, threads, and rulers, as well as other helpful notions and accessories.
 On top of all this, we have multiple store displays and sample quilts to inspire your creativity and spark wonderful ideas for your next sewing project.
-We also house a large classroom filled with sewing machines for you to use free of charge during our many classes and clubs.
+We also a large, bright and well lit classroom for our many classes and clubs.